Jack Davies (footballer, born 2002): Milton Keynes Dons

 Davies joined the academy of Milton Keynes Dons at a young age, and progressed through several age groups.
 He signed his first professional contract with the club on 24 August 2020.
 Davies made his professional debut on 11 November 2020, in a 1–2 EFL Trophy group stage home defeat to Southampton U21s, and later that season made his league debut on 16 January 2021 as a 77th-minute substitute in a 3–0 away defeat to Peterborough United.

 The 2021–22 season saw limited first team opportunities for Davies, and he spent the first half of the season out on loan to National League South club Oxford City.
-On 7 August 2022, Davies returned to National League South on loan to Concord Rangers.
+Davies spent the majority of the following 2022–23 campaign on loan to National League South clubs Concord Rangers as well as a second loan spell with Oxford City in which he contributed to the club's play-off promotion success.
+Following his parent club's relegation, Davies was released at the end of his contract in June 2023.

+Non-League

+On 13 June 2023, Davies signed for National League North club Banbury United.

+On 17 May 2024, Davies joined National League South club Hemel Hempstead Town.
+In December 2024, he joined Bedford Town on a dual-registration basis.
+On 26 April 2025, he scored in a 2–0 final-day victory as Bedford Town defeated Stourbridge to be crowned Southern League Premier Division Central champions.

+In June 2025, Davies joined newly promoted Southern League Premier Division Central side Real Bedford.